FedericoBruzzone/tgt/README.md

 Contributions to this project are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.
 For more information, do not hesitate to contact us (see the [Contact](#contact) section).

-The [CONFIGURE.md](https://github.com/FedericoBruzzone/tgt/blob/main/CONFIGURE.md) file contains the steps to configure the project in your local environment, starting from the compilation of `tdlib` to the configuration of the environment variables.
+The [CONFIGURE_TDLIB.md](https://github.com/FedericoBruzzone/tgt/blob/main/docs/configuration/CONFIGURE_TDLIB.md) file contains the steps to configure the `tdlib` in your local environment, starting from the compilation to the configuration of the environment variables.

 ### Road Map

 You can find the road map of the project [here](https://github.com/FedericoBruzzone/tg-tui/issues/1) (in the pinned issues).

-## Useful commands
+## Building

 You can use `just`, `make` or `cargo`,  as build tools.
 If you want to use `cargo`, please make sure to read the `Justfile` or the `Makefile` to understand the flags used for each command.
 Here are the available commands:

 ```text